Roxerg/Roxerg/README.md

 I have a [blog][4]

-🔭 I’m currently working on a Flutter app
+🔭 I’m currently working on my dissertation
-🌱 I’m currently learning Dart, JavaScript
+🌱 I’m currently learning JavaScript
 💬 Ask me about game design
 🚫 Don't ask me about AWS
 📫 How to reach me: [email][1], [twitter][3], [linkedin][2]